AttLii/headless-converter/README.txt

 `add_filter( 'wp_is_application_passwords_available' , '__return_true' );`

 === Modifying the output ===
 Plugin outputs current page's Post object or null.
-This can be modified using `headless-plugin-modify-data`-filter.
+This can be modified using `headless-converter-modify-data`-filter.
 You can either modify passed in post object or do your own logic like in the example below.

 `
 /**